 This practice really skews justice in America.
 One may argue that plea bargaining deprives the judge of a role to play, since the prosecutor and defendant have their deal.
 But the mere act of accepting a plea bargain still requires a fundamental exercise of discretion by the trial judge to ensure that the plea bargain is voluntary and supported by the facts.
 Too often, judges look askance and do not look behind the plea bargain to see if the prosecutor has extorted a deal through threats and intimidation, essentially depriving the defendant of the Sixth Amendment right to trial.

-Yes, my most recent paper, “To Plea or not to Plea,” is really based on seeing how we’re shifting away from the adversarial system that was intended for the U.S. and how, as a result of unequal bargaining powers in plea bargains, we’re slipping into inquisitorial practices.
+My most recent paper, “To Plea or not to Plea,” is really based on seeing how we’re shifting away from the adversarial system that was intended for the U.S. and how, as a result of unequal bargaining powers in plea bargains, we’re slipping into inquisitorial practices.
 That paper is not published yet, but I’m hoping to get it published because it’s a very important piece to me.

 I spent a whole summer working with well-known defense lawyer Roy Black, who graciously agreed to supervise my research.
 To me, he’s the authority on the subject.
 I hope this piece reaches its intended audience so people start to think more about what is happening to plea bargaining.
 It is not going away, so maybe it needs to be more transparent, or the process needs to be better equalized between the parties.
 If we do not address plea bargain reform, we risk losing our adversarial system of justice and repeating the mistakes of history.